wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ## Get Hands-on in Play Environments

-With a subscription, get hands-on experience running a real Kubernetes instance (as an Administrator) on a cloud environment, for a limited amount of time each session.
+You can, for a limited amount of time each session, get hands-on experience running a real Kubernetes instance (as an Administrator) on a cloud environment after buying a training subscription:
    * Playground sandbox instances enable you to work with many functions provided by a cloud vendor
    * Labs ("demos") are <strong>guided</strong> experiences with step-by-step instructions using pre-loaded data
    <br /><br />